Lin Kobayashi, Co-Founder and Chair of the Board

 Advisor Fumio Tateishi (Executive Director and Chairman, Omron; Former Committee member, Japan Association of Corporate Executives)

-Statutory Auditor Yasushi Ando (CEO and COO, New Horizon Capital Co., Ltd.)
+Statutory Auditor Yasushi Ando (New Horizon Capital Co., Ltd., CEO and COO)

-Statutory Auditor Kenji Hosokawa (Partner, Morrison & Foerster LLP)
+Statutory Auditor Kenji Hosokawa (Morrison & Foerster LLP, Partner)

 Statutory Auditor Naoki Tamura (Star Asia Management Japan Ltd. Tokyo Office, Chief Compliance Officer )